pybamm-team/pybamm.org/README.md

 3. Clone your forked repository and add the theme repository as a submodule, from [https://github.com/scientific-python/scientific-python-hugo-theme](https://github.com/scientific-python/scientific-python-hugo-theme).
 You may update the submodule and pull the latest changes with
+4. You will need alo to install [Dart-Sass](https://sass-lang.com/dart-sass/)

 ```bash
 git submodule update --init --recursive